opnfv/dovetail/docs/testing/user/testspecification/tempest_image/index.rst

 For detailed information on the individual steps and assertions performed by the tests, review the Python source code accessible via the following links:

-All these test cases are included in the test case dovetail.tempest.image of OVP test suite.
+All these test cases are included in the test case functest.tempest.image of OVP test suite.

 - `Register, Upload, Get Image and Get Image File API's <https://github.com/openstack/tempest/blob/18.0.0/tempest/api/image/v2/test_images.py#L32>`_